MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 <!-- ====================================================================== -->
 ## View memory allocation by function

 You are able to view memory allocation by JavaScript function.
-For more information, navigate to [Investigate memory allocation by function][DevtoolsMemoryProblemsIndexInvestigateMemoryAllocationFunction].
+For more information, navigate to [Investigate memory allocation by function](./index.md#investigate-memory-allocation-by-function).

 <!-- ====================================================================== -->